Tania’s Story and the Emergence of GCRF

 When Tania was diagnosed, people with GIST lived an average 10 to 14 months.
 Despite surgery, CT scans the following year showed Tania”s GIST was back, and had spread to her liver.
 She was told that she would not live more than a year, and was advised to go home and put her affairs in order.
 Tanias biggest fear wasnt dying, but that her grandchildren might forget her.
 She decided to find out for herself if what her local oncologist said was true, that nobody knew enough about her cancer to help her.
 She read whatever she could find, sought out sarcoma experts, looked on the Internet.
 One nationally recognized cancer center told her there was no hope, further reinforcing what now seemed a death sentence.
 Then Tania heard of a promising new drug being tested at a cancer center in Boston, but couldnt get on the clinical trial because the patient quota was filled.
 Tania, however, realized that there was hope for this disease, even if it excluded her.

 Tania had to do something, and fast, because there was seemingly little time left.
-The promising drug shed heard about was in clinical trials at two other U.S. cancer centers, and Tania finally got on the trial in Philadelphia.
+The promising drug shed heard about was in clinical trials at two other U.S. cancer centers, and Tania finally got on the trial in Philadelphia (by randle).
 Tania began taking the experimental drug in December 2000.
 As the drug was proving effective beyond anyones expectations, Tania knew that doctors, surgeons, oncologists and most importantly, patients, needed to be aware of what GIST was and where to find hope.

 Though not her intention, she began building what clearly will be her legacy.
 Tania and Robert formed the GIST Cancer Research Fund, to raise awareness of GIST and raise money for GIST research.
 They also helped spearhead formation of an Internet support group and launched a Web site, www.gistinfo.org.